Looking for the latest email marketing statistics for 2025? Your search ends here.

 3. How many B2B companies use email marketing?

-For most companies, after website, email marketing is the most popular owned-media platform for content distribution.
+For most companies, email marketing is the most popular owned-media platform for content distribution after the website and social media.ย

 Look at the following data to see the top ways most marketers use to promote their content.